Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 If we repeat the experiment and vary the randomness (e.g., by using different random seeds for data splits or model initialization) we obtain a distribution of estimates.
 Taking the mean, standard deviation, or confidence interval of this distribution gives us a more accurate and reliable understanding of the model's true performance.

-However, when we hack the seed to deliberately select the best possible result (e.g., lowest error or highest accuracy), we introduce systematic bias.
+However, when we hack the seed to deliberately select the best possible result (e.g., lowest error or highest accuracy), we introduce [systematic bias](https://en.wikipedia.org/wiki/Observational_error).
 Rather than estimating the true mean of the performance distribution, we shift the estimate in a favorable direction.

 The result is no longer a fair or unbiased reflection of the model's performance but instead an overoptimistic artifact of the chosen randomness.
 This shift can be substantial and misrepresent the model's real-world generalizability.

+**Intentionally introducing a systematic bias by seed hacking is deceptive and misleading, perhaps fraud.**

 Here's a depiction of what is happening when we pick a seed hacked result: